jidongxiao/CSCI1200-DataStructures/labs/04_memory_debugging/README.md

 - Form a group of 2 members.
 If the number of students in the room is not divisible by 2, the graduate TA will approve a single team with 3 members.

 - Introduce yourself to your teammate.
-Ask them to share something about themselves (e.g. hobbies, sports, favorite music, etc.) Learn something new about each of your teammates (even if you already know them).
+Share to your teammate something about yourself (e.g. hobbies, sports, favorite music, etc).
+Learn something new about your teammate (even if you already know the teammate).

 - Following the conventions used in Data Structures lecture for memory diagramming, draw a picture of the stack and the heap that result from executing the statements below.
 Use a ‘?’ to represent uninitialized values.